cheld/ospo/README.md

 # Allianz Open Source Program Office

-This is the OSPO website and the central hub for the open source community at Allianz.
+This is the website of the Allianz Open Source Program Office (OSPO) and the central hub for the open source community at Allianz.

 ## Our Mission

 The Allianz Open Source Team is an open community of practitioners who aim to create and share knowledge, tools, and other ways to run successful open source projects.
-We work across departments and remove barriers for consuming or contributing to open source code.
+We work across departments to remove the barriers on open source software contributions and to achieve organizational benefits from community involvement.

 We advise and assist on: